Star Wars X-Wing:

 - FlightPath™ and the wider X-Wing mechanic is a strong, simple one qualifying for the "minutes to learn, a lifetime to master" stamp of approval.

-- The Meta is equally as well managed and far less abusable.
+- The IP is very well managed with the character of Star Wars and all your favourite characters and scenes, from the books as well as the films, well represented.- The Meta is equally as well managed and far less abusable.
 Release waves are well balanced introducing new tactics and strategies.
 Meta shifts keep refreshing the game very effectively.

 - Epic Play expands the game and brings the big ships into the game in a manageable way strengthening the strategic side of the game and fleet-building.